MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/05-governance-reference.md

 tags: governance, documentation
 ---

-Uniswap protocol is goverened and upgraded by UNI token holders, using three distinct components; the UNI token, governance module, and Timelock.
+BIGswap protocol is goverened and upgraded by BGSP token holders, using three distinct components; the UNI token, governance module, and Timelock.
 Together, these contracts allow the community to propose, vote, and implement changes to the uniswap protocol.

-Any addresses with more than 10M UNI delegated to it may propose governance actions, which contain finished, executable code.
+Any addresses with more than 10M BGSP delegated to it may propose governance actions, which contain finished, executable code.
 When a proposal is created, the community can cast their votes during a 3 day voting period.
 If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.

 ## Timelock